 Pro Tip #4 – The Best Time to Call for Coverage is now!

-An Enlarged Prostate diagnosis can cause many men and their families to worry that life insurance will be unaffordable, or simply not available at all.
+An Enlarged Prostate diagnosis can cause many men and their families to worry that life insurance will not be affordable, or simply not available at all.

-We know that is not the case since Enlarged Prostate (aka Benign Prostatic Hyperplasia) is not necessarily life-threatening and is extremely common.
+You should know that is not the case.
+Enlarged Prostate (aka Benign Prostatic Hyperplasia) is not necessarily life-threatening and is extremely common.